javisantana/flatout.es/_posts/2013-11-15-product-design.md

 happen on key moments but you can see it hasn't changed a lot:

  - I moved delta to the first place and put it really big
- - Added a green/red bar to see if it's easy to "read" during you are driving if you are improving the lap.
-Race cars, including F1 ones, use a led bar with lights which shows when they are reaching rev limit (*).
+ - Added a bar at the top of the screen (green/red) to see if it's easy to "read" while you are driving if you are improving the lap.
+Race cars, including F1 ones, use a LED bar on the steering wheel which shows when they are reaching rev limit (*).
 The same is used in farming, GPS guidance systems use more of less [the same approach](https://www.google.com/search?espv=210&es_sm=119&source=lnms&tbm=isch&sa=X&ei=R1GSUpjALYHt0gWIooD4BQ&ved=0CAcQ_AUoAQ&biw=1440&bih=779&q=gps%20light%20bar).
  - Removed all the text.
-You don't need to read what is each thing to know what it is (less noise)
+You don't need to read what each thing id to know what it is (less noise)
  - Added some bar graph to the speed.
-I don't think is gonna work but I wanted to play with d3 (the javascript library I use to develop the UI).
+I don't think it is going to work but I wanted to play with d3 (the javascript library I use to develop the UI).

 I thought about removing all the numbers and do a interface with only graphics, maybe I will give it a try.